opea-project/GenAILabs/comps/sqft/README.md

 #### 3.2.2 SparsePEFT

-SparsePEFT is designed for the foundation model that has been sparsified using any sparse algorithms.
+SparsePEFT is designed for foundation models that have been sparsified using any sparsification algorithm.
-For sparse model selection, SQFT offers several sparse and quantized base models for users to choose from (the complete SQFT scheme).
+For a selection of sparse (and quantized) models, SQFT offers several ready-to-use models that you can use as examples to understand how to sparsify your models.
 Please refer to [here](https://github.com/IntelLabs/Hardware-Aware-Automated-Machine-Learning/tree/main/SQFT#released-foundation-models-) or the [HuggingFace SQFT Model Collection](https://huggingface.co/collections/IntelLabs/sqft-66cd56f90b240963f9cf1a67).
 Here is an example of enabling SparsePEFT by setting `sparse_adapter` to True, allowing the adapter to be integrated into the base model without losing sparsity.